 - reviewing and overseeing the effectiveness of Internal Audit;

-- making recommendations to the Board in relation to the appointment and removal of external Auditors and approving the remuneration and terms of engagement;
+- making recommendations to the Board in relation to the appointment and removal of the external Auditors and approving the remuneration and terms of engagement;

 - determining the criteria used in order to assess the quality of the external audit and reporting on any significant issues considered in relation to the financial statements;

-- reviewing and monitoring the external Audit process and independent activity of the Auditors as well as the nature and scope of the external Audit and its effectiveness;
+- reviewing and monitoring the external Audit process and independent activity of the external Auditors as well as the nature and scope of the external Audit and its effectiveness;

 - reviewing the Company’s procedures for detecting fraud and the adequacy of its systems and controls for the prevention of bribery;

 - reviewing the Company’s procedures for data management and cyber resilience;

 - reviewing the Company’s procedures and controls for the prevention of tax evasion and the facilitation of tax evasion; and